Proven-Paradox/shaper-system/Handbook.md

 * You gain Boon +4 on the Stealth or Deception roll to conceal your use of the Scan Ability from your target.
 * You Lock On to the target.
 Lock On applied in this way has Upkeep 0.

-#### Thick Skin
-You gain an additional 2 HP per Vitality.
-This Lesson applies retroactively.

 #### Walk it Off
 Ignore the first Injury you would receive every combat.
 For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.
 //TODO Not 100% satisfied with the language of this one.
 Conveys meaning, but I want to refine.
 Consider "per scene"